Chapter 2 // Overinterpreting Texts - Umberto Eco

 In order to assume that the similar can act upon the similar, the Hermetic semiosis had to decide what similarity was.
 But its criterion of similarity displayed an over-indulgent generality and flexibility.
 It included not only those phenomena that today we would list under the heading of morphological resemblance or proportional analogy, but every kind of possible substitution permitted by the rhetoric tradition, that is, contiguity, pars pro toto, action or actor, and so on and so forth.

-list of criteria for associating images or words not from a treatise on magic but from a sixteenth-century mnemonics or ars memoriae.
+I have drawn the following list of criteria for associating images or words not from a treatise on magic but from a sixteenth-century mnemonics or ars memoriae.
 The quotation is interesting because - quite apart from any Hermetic presumption - the author has identified in the context of his own culture a number of associative automatisms commonly accepted as effective.

-(man as a microcosmic image of the macrocosm), quality (the ten figures for the ten commandments), by metonymy and antonomasia (Atlas for astronomers or astronomy, the bear for an irascible man, the lion for pride, Cicero for rhetoric).
+1. By similitude, which is in turn subdivided into similitude of substance (man as a microcosmic image of the macrocosm), quality (the ten figures for the ten commandments), by metonymy and antonomasia (Atlas for astronomers or astronomy, the bear for an irascible man, the lion for pride, Cicero for rhetoric).

 2. By homonymy: the animal dog for the constellation Dog.